 We have a corporate office in Monaco to support expansion of Steak n Shake in the Middle East and Europe.
-We are developing an international organization with personnel in various functions to support international efforts.
-In 2014 we opened two company-operated locations in Europe to introduce and promote the Steak n Shake brand to prospective franchisees.
+We have developed an international organization with personnel in various functions to support international efforts.
+As of December 31, 2014 we have two company-operated locations in Europe to promote the Steak n Shake brand to prospective franchisees.
 Similar to our domestic franchise agreements, a typical international franchise development agreement provides the vehicle for payment of development fees and franchise fees in addition to subsequent royalty fees based on the gross sales of each restaurant.